Get the best of Budapest: TopBudapest.org will help you to make the most out of your Budapest stay.

 Is Budapest expensive?

-Budapest is a relatively cheap place to sleep, eat, drink, soak in baths, get massages, people-watch in cafes, chat in pubs, visit museums, or listen to fascinating concerts, operas, etc. Besides accommodation costs, plan with approx. 50 euros/75 USD for a mid-range stay per day per person.
+Budapest is a relatively cheap place to sleep, eat, drink, soak in baths, get massages, people-watch in cafes, chat in pubs, visit museums, or listen to fascinating concerts, operas, etc. Besides accommodation costs, plan with approx. 50-60 Euros/£35-£45 / $55-$65 for a mid-range stay per day per person.
+Compare Budapest hotel prices on this hotel price comparison site to save money and time.

-The entrance fee to Budapest baths is about 10-20 euros, Budapest museum fees range between 2-12 euros/ 3-18 USD, beers are for 2-3 euros/ 3-4 USD, while a decent lunch ranges from 3-40 euros/ 6-60 USD depending on where you are going (buffet/take away – luxury restaurant).
+The entrance fee to Budapest baths is about 19-22 Euros, Budapest museum fees range between 2-12 Euros, beers are for 2-4 Euros, while a decent lunch ranges from 3-40 Euros depending on where you are going (budget eatery / cafe / bistro / take away / posh Michelin restaurant).

 Buda or Pest is better?